REAL LIFE FORGIVENESS

 Survival has been difficult.
 Alex underwent five surgeries to rebuild his shattered face.
 Doctors told him that he would never see again.
 He remembers the long months of convalescence with nothing to do but sit at home with only the family dog.

-Today Alex serves as a voluntary chaplain of Prison Fellowship, preaching in chapel services at the Bellavista National Penitentiary and counseling inmates.
+Today Alex serves as a volunteer chaplain of Prison Fellowship, preaching in chapel services at the Bellavista National Penitentiary and counseling inmates.
 Some of the prisoners with whom he has shared the gospel are former guerrillas.
 At least one, he has learned, was involved in the massacre at Rancho Amelia.

 Alex let it be known that he has forgiven each of the assailants who blinded him and killed his friends.
 “If one decides to follow Jesus, the foundation is forgiveness,” he says.
 “Without it, there is no real Christian life.”